MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004deef.md

   - MET150
 ms.date: 11/3/2022
 ---
-# "0x8004deef" error when signing in to OneDrive
+# Error 0x8004deef when signing in to OneDrive

 ## Symptoms